-- If employee has the voicemail to email or the send2mobile features enabled, these should be disabled.
+- If employee has the voicemail to email or the SendToMobile features enabled, these should be disabled.

-- Longer Term: Contact CSSD Telecommunications to have the office phone disconnected or assigned to a different employee.
+- Longer Term: Contact Pitt IT Telecommunications to have the office phone disconnected or assigned to a different employee.

-Employees have the option to use the University-supported cloud storage service, pitt.box.com, although there is nothing to prohibit them from using other cloud storage services.
-For pitt.box.com, access to the service will terminate at the time the email account terminates.
+Employees have the option to use the University-supported services for Cloud Storage (Box and OneDrive), although there is nothing to prohibit them from using other cloud storage services.
+Access to Cloud Storage (Box and OneDrive) will terminate at the time the email account terminates.

-- Instruct employee to review all materials located on cloud storage services and forward all relevant information to the supervisor.
+- Instruct employee to review all materials located on cloud storage services and forward all relevant information to their supervisor.

-- Confirm with employee that Pitt-related information has been deleted from cloud storage services.
+- Confirm with employee that Pitt-related information has been deleted from cloud storage.

 As noted previously, the employee's University Computing Account is active as a sponsored account for 14 days after the Employee Record is processed.
 It is extremely important that a terminated employee does not have access to Enterprise or Departmental systems after the termination date.

-- Identify any server or Enterprise system access that an employee has been granted.
-For Enterprise systems such as PeopleSoft or PRISM, the security contact within the department maintains this information.
-For Departmental systems, the IT contact within the department maintains this information.
+- Identify any server or enterprise system access that an employee has been granted.
+For enterprise systems such as the Student Information System (PeopleSoft) or PRISM, the security contact within the department maintains this information.
+For departmental systems, the IT contact within the department maintains this information.
 All access should be disabled no later than the termination date for the employee.